raisoman/hawila-education/workshops.md

 Steer the helm
 --------------
 Keep a given course.

-Unless the horizon is empty, use pointers on the horizon to navigate, it's more precise than the compass.
+*Tip:* Unless the horizon is empty, use pointers on the horizon to navigate, it's more precise than the compass.

 ![Helm](images/helm.jpg)